 PT refers to the value of payload_type as described in the text following Table 6.1.

 bootstrap_time_msb shall contain the 10 most significant bits of the Bootstrap Reference Emission Time of the Physical Layer frame with which the authenticated Tunneled Packet will be associated.
-It applies only to applications of STLTP.
+It applies only to applications of STLTP and is derived from the time information in the seconds field of Index 0 of the Bootstrap Timing Data () ‘for’ loop in the Timing and Management Stream Packet as defined in Table 9.3 and Section 9.3.2.
+The result of the described seconds value extraction will be inclusion in the bootstrap_time_msb field of the 11th through 20th MSBs of the Bootstrap Timing Data () seconds field.

-time_msecs shall be the value described in text following Table 6.5.
-It applies only to applications of DSTP and ALPTP.
+time_msecs shall indicate the value of the milliseconds portion of UTC time (or of TAI time, for which the millisecond values at the same instants are the same) at the instant when the associated Information Header of a DSTP or ALPTP payload packet is created.
+The value of time_msecs is carried from a Signing Entity to an Authenticating Entity in a GMAC Header Extension as described in Table 6.5 and the following text. time_msecs is not used when the GMAC Header is employed in authentication of STLTP Tunneled Packets.
+Precision of the time_msecs value is immaterial, but it must be a monotonically increasing value to serve its sole purpose of ensuring that the Initialization Vector for the GMAC authentication process is a Nonce.

 signing_src_addr_lsb shall contain the 22 least significant bits of the IP Source Address of the Signing Entity sending the authenticated Tunneled Packet.

 packet_dest_port shall contain the UDP port number of the authenticated Tunneled Packet.